DA0-DA0/dao-indexer/README.md

 ### Database Setup

+Assuming you have installed postgres (via apt, homebrew, etc.) you will need to create the indexer's root database. (we use "daodaoindexer" in the examples below but you can call it whatever you like).

+`createdb --host=localhost --port=5432 --username=$USER --no-password daodaoindexer`

 #### Install Diesel

 dao-indexer uses the Diesel[https://diesel.rs/] ORM for Postgres as well as the complementary SeaORM[https://www.sea-ql.org/SeaORM/] crate.
 In addition